Land value tax: Physiocrats

 The physiocrats were a group of economists who believed that the wealth of nations was derived solely from the value of land agriculture or land development.
 Before the Industrial Revolution, this was approximately correct.
 Physiocracy is one of the "early modern" schools of economics.
-Physiocrats called for the abolition of all existing taxes, completely free trade and a single tax on land.
+Physiocrats called for the abolition of all existing taxes, the complete adoption of free trade, and a single tax on land.
 They did not distinguish between the intrinsic value of land and ground rent.
-Their theories originated in France and were most popular during the second half of the 18th century.
+Their theories originated in France.
+They were most popular during the second half of the 18th century.
 The movement was particularly dominated by Anne Robert Jacques Turgot (1727–1781) and François Quesnay (1694–1774).
 It influenced contemporary statesmen, such as Charles Alexandre de Calonne.
 The physiocrats were highly influential in the early history of land value taxation in the United States.